 You do not need outmost sailing skills, although it is welcomed if you can sail or maybe proficiency having yacht skipper certificate.

-Plus expenses for: Food, beverage and fuel between Danish Crowns 15-2500 per month. depending on the chosen leg and diesel consuming.
+Plus expenses for: Food, beverage and fuel between Danish Crowns 15-2500 per month. depending on the chosen leg and fuel consuming.
 If paid on the ship, it works in the local currency or in U.S. dollars.
-Children under 12 years staying with their parents i 1 cabin pay Danish Crowns 50 per day and half food and diesel.